alexabruck/worldmap-sensitive/README.md

 - Saved the file as GeoJSON
 - Converted file to TopoJSON via the command line tool geo2topo (Mike Bostock): https://github.com/topojson/topojson/blob/master/README.md

+## United Nations membership status
+The GEOJSON feature object associated to each country has a field "memberstate" that encoded UN membership as a boolean (true/false)

+## Country names
+Country names are according to the official UN listing

 ## Topological adaptations:
 ### Border Marocco / Western Sahara